eamsen/nsff/README.md

 # NSFF - Not So Fast Forward
+An evil hybrid A\*/hill-climbing planner used to solve Labyrinth (based on the board game) problems.
+It's fast, mostly optimal and is written in dangerous C(++).
-by Eugen Sawin <esawin@me73.com>
+By Eugen Sawin <esawin@me73.com>.

 ## Version
-This is the winning version for the Hackolaus, a 24h programming contest at the University of Freiburg, Germany.
+This is the winning version (performance, optimality and code size) for the Hackolaus, a 24h programming contest at the University of Freiburg, Germany.

 ### Remarks
 Please do **not** learn from this code.
 The competition ranked, besides